• Skip to primary navigation

 Gingerbread Muffins

-close up side view single gingerbread muffin cut in half on muffin liner
+Close up side view of single muffin on top of muffin liner.

 I know, I know, we talked about gingerbread last week.